SLEIPNOR/AMLS_21-22-_SN19073620/README.md

 # AMLS_21-22-_SN19073620
 TASK B:
+Warning: This code is only a history of Task B.
 1. Introduction:
 We use 24 layers depth (24LD) ResNet model with different hyperparameters in Task B for multiclass classification (no tumor, meningioma tumor, glioma tumor, pituitary tumor).
 10-fold cross-validation is used here.